 However, the application of BPA on various products started to raise some concerns regarding the chemical’s health risk issues over the past decades.
 Recent studies showed that traces of BPA could permeate through almost anything that it could come in contact with.
-Too much exposure to BPA can bring adverse effects to the body specifically the brain and hormone production.
+Too much exposure to BPA can bring adverse effects to the body, specifically the brain and hormone production.

-It’s environment-friendly – Once put into waste, BPA products will start to bring some negative tolls to everyone within the area especially if that area is close to the vicinity of wildlife.
+It’s environment-friendly – Once put into waste, BPA products will start to bring some negative tolls to everyone within the area, especially if that area is close to the vicinity of wildlife.
 Animals can suffer the same effects of BPA as well, altering their ability to reproduce.

-It provides the same image quality – Many people wonder whether the absence of BPA affects the quality of prints that the thermal paper produce.
+It provides the same image quality – Many people wonder whether the absence of BPA affects the quality of prints that the thermal paper produces.
 While it is true that BPA is excellent for making stable and clear thermal prints, BPA-free thermal papers are still very competitive in terms of overall print quality.

 BPA-free thermal papers can save everyone from health issues associated with BPA.
 If you’re a business owner looking for paper rolls that are high in quality and safe to use, it might be the best option for you.

 Yea, where in the world can I find Phenol free FAX paper (not POS thermal rolls)